golang/perf/README.md

 ## Download/Install

-The easiest way to install is to run `go get golang.org/x/perf/cmd/...`.
-You can also manually git clone the repository and run `go install ./cmd/...`.
+The easiest way to install is to run `go install golang.org/x/perf/cmd/...@latest`.
+You can also manually git clone the repository and run `go install golang.org/x/perf/cmd/...`.

 ## Report Issues / Send Patches